captain-discord/captain/README.md

 Here's what you can look forward to by clicking the Watch button in the top right hand corner:
 - Configurable strike system to punish users after x warnings
 - Anti links
-- A web dashboard so that you don't have to restart to change a guild's config
 - Leveling

 ## Who can host this?